Living Healthy with Diabetes

 • Cause various aches and pains, from headaches to stomach aches.

-• Diminish energy level.
+• Diminish energy levels.

 • Interrupt sleep.